-Paul Mellon Professor of American History at the University of Cambridge
+Paul Mellon Professor of American History Emeritus at the University of Cambridge

-Historian of the twentieth-century United States speaking and writing on issues of American politics, immigration, and inequality
+Historian of the twentieth- and twenty-first century United States speaking and writing on issues of American politics, political economy, and American peoplehood

 "An instant classic"